 You should avoid all protests, rallies and demonstrations as they may turn violent.

-There is a high risk of crime in and around the international airport in Lagos, on the roads between the airports in Lagos, Abuja and other urban centres, and when travelling unaccompanied in taxis or on public transport.
-Assaults and robberies are common on public transport.
-Prearranged collection/drop off at airports and hotels by someone who known to you or whose identity you can verify will help to minimise the risk.
+There is a high incidence of crime in and around the international airport in Lagos, and on the main roads to and from international and domestic airports in Lagos, Abuja and in other urban centres.
+Assaults and robberies are common on public transport and when travelling unaccompanied on taxis.
+Prearranged collection/drop off at airports and hotels by someone who is known to you or whose identity you can verify will help to minimise the risk.
 Criminals have been known to pose as police or military personnel and bogus greeters at the airport.

 Commercial and internet fraud: Commercial and internet fraud is prevalent and often originates in Nigeria.
 Victims have been defrauded and those who travel to the originating country have had their lives endangered.
 Some have been killed.
 You should closely scrutinise all commercial ventures and job offers that originate from Nigeria from people unknown to you and not send money until proper checks are made.
-Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
+Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (purportedly as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake Nigerian government contract or to supply crude oil and extort money from individuals they have convinced to travel to Nigeria for a business opportunity.
 If you are a victim of a Nigerian financial scam, we advise you to obtain legal advice and not to travel to Nigeria to seek restitution as there is a risk of physical assault from the perpetrators.
-Our information on international scams provides more detail on these types of scams.

 An increasing number of Australian citizens have also been defrauded or had their lives endangered by bogus internet friendship, dating and marriage schemes operating out of Nigeria.
 These scams typically result from connections made through internet dating schemes or chat rooms.
 Scammers will often spend months developing an online relationship before asking for money, for example, to enable travel to Australia or for medical costs.
 Each request is followed by another for ever increasing amounts.
 When the money is received, the relationship is usually terminated and any chance of recovering the funds is highly unlikely.
 In some instances, foreigners who have travelled to Nigeria to meet their friend or prospective marriage partner have been kidnapped and held to ransom, assaulted and robbed.